meizucustoms/meizucustoms.github.io/index.md

 ### Open-Source kernel
 Open-Source kernel lets you to don't care about security problems.
 All security patches are merged to kernel and ROM.

+Also in process of reverse-engineering stock kernel, I've figured out that **closed stock kernel have backdoors**.

 ### Good kernel drivers
 Refactored code after reverse-engineering is working stable and very good.
 Stock kernel drivers are not perfectly optimized.